The Global Chairmen and Presidents ProgramNEW

 Program Content

-Module 1: Global Economic Forces and Financial Systems
+Session 1: Global Economic Forces and Financial Systems

-This foundational module explores how global power and economic structures are evolving.
+This foundational session explores how global power and economic structures are evolving.
 In New York, participants examine shifts in trade, monetary policy, inflation, and investment behavior, with a focus on how financial systems can serve both risk and innovation.
 Sessions explore how firms should interpret macroeconomic trends and financial data to inform high-stakes capital allocation and global growth strategy.

 In Shanghai, participants will engage with thought leaders and financial executives to understand the mechanics of China’s capital markets and the influence of its financial reforms on global finance and investment flows.